 Yoga, so much yoga

 It’s safe to say everyone and their sister is having a yoga retreat in Morocco.
 So if you love yoga, you will find something on offer.
 Many resorts offer yoga classes or short stay retreats.
-No matter where you are in Morocco you’ll find lots of yoga.
+No matter where you are, you’ll find lots of yoga.
 It might be one of the top things to do in Morocco in recent years!